 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 The article below will detail every aspect of a harness and speakers, considering all necessary factors when connecting them to your radio.

-This will include what a harness is, do you need one, can speakers be secured without a harness, how to connect speakers without a harness, various methods to do so, car stereo specific wire specifications such as color, as well as speaker wire gauge and length.
+This will include what a harness is, do you need one, can speakers be secured without a harness, how to connect speakers without a harness, various methods to do so, car stereo specific wire specifications such as colour, as well as speaker wire gauge and length.

-Understanding a wiring harness
+Understanding a Wiring Harness

 When you try to connect your car speakers without a harness (although not difficult), you can consider one because of their affordability and availability, even for aftermarket systems such as speakers and radios.

 You even get smaller harnesses that function to serve as a separate mini version allowing you to add additional wiring or make configurations if you need to.

 Do I Need a Wiring Harness to Install Car Speakers?

 A wiring harness makes connecting car audio wires straightforward.
 A harness can house as many as 15 wires (a standard car radio) or even more if your car houses an infotainment DIN or double DIN unit.
 It would be a daunting task, especially at the manufacturing level of motor vehicles, to have to wire components by hand to one another all the time.
 Hence this little device that supports the whole system was created.

 Harnesses can also be used for specialized situations where simple connection types and connectors such as crimp connectors just won’t work.